tiagolacheski/Weather_app/Readme.md

 ### Steps to Run
 > #### Step 1
-Clone the repository on your machine (Desktop/Laptop) using following command `git clone https://github.com/abhishekdhapare9392/weather-app-node-js.git`
+Clone the repository on your machine (Desktop/Laptop) using following command<br>
+`git clone https://github.com/abhishekdhapare9392/weather-app-node-js.git`

 > #### Step 2